Do you get lots of signups, but not enough qualified leads?

 - So once a New Relic customer is signed up and deployed, they automatically receive an email with a redemption code and giveaway URL for a t-shirt!

-By offering their Data Nerd t-shirts for free to people who deploy their product, New Relic has significantly grown the number of qualified leads (+30%) and in turn doubled their customer base from 10,000 to 25,000 in less than a year.
+By offering their Data Nerd t-shirts for free to people who deploy their product, New Relic has significantly grown the number of qualified leads (+30%) and in turn doubled their customer base in less than a year.

 Custom t-shirt printing and fulfillment for businesses.